zermankarim/Mobile-chat-app/README.md

-# React Native Chat Application
+# React Native Mobile Chat Application

 This project is a React Native chat application using Expo, Redux Toolkit, Node.js, and MongoDB, Express.js and other libraries.
 Follow the steps below to initialize, install, and run the project.